emad-malik/Pakistan-Foreign-Remittance-Analysis-Forecasting-/README.md

-# Remittance Forecasting by Country (XGBoost Model)
+# Foreign Remittance Analysis

 ## Overview
-This project builds a machine learning pipeline to forecast monthly remittances for individual countries using historical time-series data.
+This project builds a machine learning pipeline to forecast monthly remittances for individual countries using historical time-series data collected from the SBP website.
 The model is trained using **XGBoost Regressor** and incorporates lag features, rolling averages, and temporal patterns to improve prediction accuracy.

 ---